 The Community First Choice (CFC) program is an option under the state Medicaid plan.
-Via CFC, care services for the elderly are provided in their homes, assisted living facilities, and adult foster care homes.
+Via CFC, care services for the elderly are provided in their homes and adult foster care homes.
 Benefits include assistance with activities of daily living, such as mobility, toiletry, and dressing, and instrumental activities of daily living, like preparing meals and light housecleaning.
 Eligible applicants may choose the caregiver of their choice, including some family members.
 Other benefits include personal emergency response systems, home modifications, mental health services, and financial assistance to transition from a nursing home back into the community.
 To see eligibility requirements, click here.

 1) The Community Options (CO) Waiver allows eligible applicants who need a nursing home level of care to receive benefits in their home or an assisted living community.
 This waiver, which was previously known as the Waiver for Older Adults, provides a variety of assistance, including personal care, meal delivery, home and vehicle modifications, and adult medical day care, among others.
 There may be a waitlist for services, which is county specific.
 To learn more about this wavier and the eligibility requirements, click here.

 2) The Community Pathways Medicaid Waiver provides supports to individuals who have an intellectual or developmental disability that is chronic.
 Through this waiver, care services may be self-directed.
 This means the eligible applicant can hire the caregiver of their choosing, including select family members.
 Other benefits include home modifications, group home services, adult day health care, and respite care.
 Click here for more details.

 3) The Medical Day Care Services Waiver provides daytime supervision and care supports for those who are at risk of nursing home placement.
 Personal care, nursing services, rehabilitation therapy, and social activities are all benefits.
 This program also allows fulltime caregivers a break from their caregiving duties.
 For more information about this waiver, click here.